 Since its launch in 2009, Bitcoin has dominated the cryptocurrency scene.
 To this date, it remains the poster child of the crypto world, the gold standard.
 But it has also inspired many spinoffs or crypto projects, and there are now over 1500 crypto coins on the market.

-Apart from Bitcoin, here are 10 of the best crypto coins around:
+Apart from how to trade bitcoin in Australia, here are 10 of the best crypto coins around:

 Launched only in 2015, Ethereum (ETH) has risen to be the second most popular and biggest cryptocurrency around.
 Ethereum is a platform that enables other distributed applications (dApps) to run on it, as well as other tokens and smart contract applications.
 If Bitcoin (BTC) coin is blockchain money, then Ethereum is blockchain Internet.
 Ether is the crypto-coin that enables transactions on the Ethereum platform.

 Litecoin (LTC) was one of the earliest spinoffs of Bitcoin and operates much the same way as its godfather.
 But as its name suggests, it was designed to be faster than its predecessor.

 Litecoin has a faster block generation, which consequently means faster confirmation of transactions.
 Speed is Litecoin’s foremost agenda, and in 2017 it was the first crypto to apply the Lightning Network, which marked the first transaction to be completed in under a second.

 Another offshoot of the original Bitcoin, Bitcoin Cash (BCH) has been the most successful of them all.
 Bitcoin Cash has the same mining process as well as the supply limit of Bitcoin, but notably, its block size is 8MB compared to Bitcoin’s 1MB.
 This allows for more transactions to be done at a faster speed.